Superior Restoration of Murrieta Logo

 • Don’t forget to change the absorbent materials underneath the book each time you do the interleaving process.

-• Keep the fans on to help in circulating the air.
+• Keep the fans on to help circulate the air.
 Using a dehumidifier can greatly help if the environment is too humid.
 Do this until the book is considered damp.

 Fixing a water damaged book can be tricky but with some knowledge, skills, and patience, you can restore it without spending a lot of money.